c3g/GenPipes_Docs/docs/source/index.rst

 .. dropdown:: :material-outlined:`handshake;2em` Sponsors
    :color: info

-   GenPipes is sponsored by `Canadian Centre for Computational Genomics <https://www.computationalgenomics.ca>`_ (C3G).
+   GenPipes is developed and financed by the `Canadian Centre for Computational Genomics <https://www.computationalgenomics.ca>`_ (C3G).

-   C3G has created a distributed innovation node with broad expertise in bioinformatics.
+   C3G is a core plaform affiliated with McGill University, with broad expertise in bioinformatics.
 It offers bioinformatics analysis and HPC services for the life sciences research community.
-These services include customized and case-by-case analysis, along with an extensive suite of software solutions for the genomics community.
+Our services include bespoke pipeline development, service for a fee analyses, as well as an extensive suite of software solutions in the -omics fields.
+GenPipes is our open-source workflow and pipeline platform.
+For more information about our team and funding, please check our website.

 .. dropdown::  :material-outlined:`coronavirus;2em` Fighting COVID-19
    :color: secondary

-      GenPipes offers CoVSeq pipeline and Nanopore_CoVSeq pipeline to help researchers sequence and detect mutations quickly to prevent the spread of new strains.
+      GenPipes offers the CoVSeq pipeline (for short-read sequencing, e.g. Illumina) and Nanopore_CoVSeq pipeline (for long-read sequencing) to help researchers analyze viral sequences and detect mutations quickly, with the goal of preventing the spread of new strains.
 See :ref:`GenPipes CoVSeq Pipeline User Guide<docs_gp_covseq>`, :ref:`GenPipes Nanopore CoVSeq Pipeline User Guide<docs_gp_nanopore_cov>` for details.

 Welcome onboard GenPipes!
 -------------------------

 GenPipes is a flexible Python-based framework that facilitates the development and deployment of multi-step genomic workflows, optimized for High-Performance Computing (HPC) clusters and the cloud.
-It offers 10 open source, validated and scalable :ref:`pipelines<docs_pipeline_ref>` for various :ref:`genomics applications<docs_gp_usecases>`.
+It offers 10 open-source, validated and scalable :ref:`pipelines<docs_pipeline_ref>` for various :ref:`genomics applications<docs_gp_usecases>`.

 GenPipes documentation is organized to address the needs of new users as well as seasoned users and contributors.
 Refer to the :ref:`Documentation Map<docs_genpipes_archmap>` for details on how GenPipes documentation is organized.